Frequently Asked Questions

 • Can we use our own references?

-Currently we only support the references we provide.
-If there is a reference you are interested in using and it is not available via BeeNet, submit a support request at honeycomb.bio and we can work with you to build a new reference file.
+If there is a reference you are interested in using and it is not available on BeeNet, submit a support request at honeycomb.bio and we can work with you to build a new reference file.

 • Do I need to download references every time?